HewlettPackard/oneview-golang/README.md

 $ export ONEVIEW_SSLVERIFY=false
 $ export ONEVIEW_APIVERSION=<ov_apiversion>
 ```
-Note: Currently this SDK supports OneView API 2200 minimally where we can test OneView API 2200 version with this SDK.
-No new fields have been added/deleted to support API 2000 version.
-Complete support will be done in next releases.
+Note: Currently this SDK supports OneView API 2200 minimally, where we can test OneView API 2200 version with this SDK.
 If API version is not provided then appliance's API version will be used.
 If API version used is not supported then error will be thrown.

 ```go
 # Create a OneView client object: